MadryLab/datamodels/README.md

 </ul>

 ### Pre-computed data on CIFAR-10
-For pre-computed datamodels on CIFAR-10 (from traing hundreds of thousands of models!), check out <a href='github.com/MadryLab/datamodels-data'>here</a>.
+For pre-computed datamodels on CIFAR-10 (from traing hundreds of thousands of models!), check out [here](github.com/MadryLab/datamodels-data).

 ## Tutorial